Essential Moving Tips When Buying & Selling A Home At The Same Time

 Pre-Approval

 Whether you’re just starting to look at homes, you’ve got the choices narrowed down, or you’re ready to make an offer, you’ll need pre-approval; otherwise you might jeopardize getting the home you want.
-Getting pre-approved is a necessity in today’s housing market and will put you in the best position to your offer accepted.
+Getting pre-approved is a necessity in today’s housing market and will put you in the great position to your offer accepted.

 Getting pre-approved isn’t difficult.
 In fact, there’s no downside to getting pre-approved right from the beginning of your search.
-The best mortgage companies don’t charge for pre-approval and there shouldn’t be any up-front costs until you’re ready to move forward with a specific property.
+The reputable mortgage companies don’t charge for pre-approval and there shouldn’t be any up-front costs until you’re ready to move forward with a specific property.

 Why do realtors and sellers require pre-approval?